smmoosavi/underscorer/README.md

 fnPow3([{i: 1, j: 2}, {k: 5}, {k: 3, l: 2}]); // [ 27, 8 ]
 ```

-#### underscorer as a function
+### Underscorer as a function

-Like as underscore you can pass input first
+Underscore support object-oriented style of coding too.
+It allows passing the list/object/iteratee as an underscore
+object and so saves passing it to the `last`, `values`, etc. in the functional style.
+Similarly, the underscorer gets the list argument using `_r` function.

 ```
 // underscore